 Check the websites of any providers you’re interested in to confirm they operate in New Mexico.

 Here’s why you might consider getting a short-term loan in New Mexico:

 You can apply for a New Mexico installment loan by visiting a storefront or by submitting an online application.
 To qualify, you have to meet some basic eligibility criteria:

 If you meet these qualifications, you’ll need to supply some extra information:

 If you’re applying online, the lender may also require you give it access to an active checking account.

 If you’re struggling to pay your everyday bills, New Mexico has a number of programs in place to help.
-You should consider contacting some of the programs below:
+You could consider contacting some of these local programs to get financial assitance:

-If you’re a resident of New Mexico and need a little extra cash, a payday loan might be an option.
+If you’re a resident of New Mexico and need a little extra cash, an installment loan might be an option.
 Determine if you have the ability to repay before taking one out and be sure to read over the terms of your contract before you apply.